thefrontiergroup/standards/css.md

 $sidebar-background: $brand-green
 ```

-It’s suggested to define visual rhythm / default variables to ensure your application is styled consistently, some examples include; `border-radius`, `margins`, `transition durations`, `font-families` and `font-sizes`.
+It’s suggested to define visual rhythm / default variables to ensure your application is styled consistently, some examples include; `border-radius`, `margin`, `transition-duration`, `font-family` and `font-size`.

 ```sass
 // Brand Colors